ejhusom/smala/README.md

 The smala tool is designed around the following principles:

-- **Privacy**: Designed to work with local models, enabling you to freely use personal and sensitive information without worrying about data collection.
+- **Privacy**: Works with local models, enabling you to freely use personal and sensitive information without worrying about data collection.
 - **Flexibility**: Use any open-weights language model that is available through Ollama, and swap between them without losing any information.
 - **Control**: Customize the instructions given to the model on how to extract and use memories.
 Easily add and remove memories.